TudbuT/picoAM/README.md

 ## Disclaimer!!

 The Pi is not able to output enough power to disrupt anything significantly, but with a long enough antenna, will get you in trouble and annoy othere.
-Please use this only for experimental purposes and do NOT use this in a way which might cause any disruption!
+Please use this only for experimental and educational purposes and do NOT use this in a way which might cause any disruption!

 My antenna for this is barely large enough for half of my room to have reception.
 Please don't go much further than that!